 - 8 a.m. - Elliott Union opens.
 Information for visitors and graduates, as well as a lost and found center, will be available at the Information Desk.

 - 8 a.m. to 5 p.m. - Academic regalia (cap and gown) distribution, University Store, Elliott Union 128.
 Name cards are available at the Multipurpose Building.

 - 8 a.m. - Multipurpose Building doors open for participants and guests.

 - 8:30 a.m. - Degree candidates from the College of Arts, Humanities and Social Sciences, and General Studies Majors, in cap and gown, assemble in assigned areas.
 (See Assembly Areas.)

-- 1:30 p.m. - Degree candidates from the College of Health, Science, and Technology and the College of Education, in cap and gown, assemble in assigned areas.
+- 2:30 p.m. - Degree candidates from the Harmon College of Business & Professional Studies, in cap and gown, assemble in assigned areas.
 (See Assembly Areas.)